earthctzn/TravelTracker/README.md

 ## Getting Started

 To run this webap locally, you will need to fork [the repo](https://github.com/<earthctzn>/TravelTracker) Once you have it downloaded and opened in a text editor like VSCode or Atom, you will need to install all the necessary gems to run TravelTracker.
-Or simply go to [earthctzn.com](http://earthctzn.com) to see it in action!

 To do so run: